PyO3/pyo3/guide/src/async-await.md

 let future = rust_sleep();
 ```

-We can convert this future object into Python to make it `awaitable`.
-This tells Python that you can
+We can convert this `Future` object into Python to make it `awaitable`.
+This tells Python that you
-use the `await` keyword with it.
+can use the `await` keyword with it.
 In order to do this, we'll call
 [`pyo3_asyncio::async_std::into_coroutine`](https://docs.rs/pyo3-asyncio/latest/pyo3_asyncio/async_std/fn.into_coroutine.html):

 ```rust